-A level 1 character will have just enough starting wealth to get them self equipped with arms, armor and some adventuring gear.
+A level 1 character will have just enough starting wealth to get them self equipped with arms, armour and some adventuring gear.

 Fast Packs #